openhab/org.openhab.binding.zwave/doc/shenzhen/powerplug_0_0.md

 ### Parameter 3: Maxium over-load current

 maximum current the plug can provide to load
-This parameter defines maximum current the plug can provide to load that be connected to plug.
-If the current consumed by load greater than maximum current, the plug will cut off power and send alarm.
-Send Alarm NOTIFICATION\_EVENT\_POWER\_MANAGEMENT\_OVER\_LOAD\_DETECTED to associated devices in lifeline.
+<p&gtThis parameter defines maximum current the plug can provide to load that be connected to plug.
+If the current consumed by load greater than maximum current, the plug will cut off power and send alarm.<br /&gtSend Alarm NOTIFICATION\_EVENT\_POWER\_MANAGEMENT\_OVER\_LOAD\_DETECTED to associated devices in lifeline.
 Red Led will blink every seconds until current is normal (less than Parameter #3).
 You must remove the loader and turn on the Plug (press the button once) to enable current monitor and clear NOTIFICATION ALARM.
 This parameter value must be great than #4.
-If user set this parameter to default by Configure CC, the parameter #4 will be set to default value.
+If user set this parameter to default by Configure CC, the parameter #4 will be set to default value.</p&gt
 Values in the range 1 to 16 may be set.

 The manufacturer defined default value is ```13```.